It Snows in Benidorm

 It Snows in Benidorm (Nieva en Benidorm) is a 2020 Spanish drama film written and directed by Isabel Coixet.
-It stars Timothy Spall, Sarita Choudhury, Pedro Casablanc, Carmen Machi and Ana Torrent.
+It stars Timothy Spall and Sarita Choudhury alongside Pedro Casablanc, Carmen Machi and Ana Torrent.

 The film had its world premiere at the Valladolid International Film Festival on 24 October 2020.
 It was released in Spain on 13 November 2020, by Bteam.